Women's Studies Faculty - Janell Hobson

 service to multiracial and transnational feminist issues in the discipline.

-Hobson is the author of Body as Evidence: Mediating Race, Globalizing Gender (SUNY Press, 2012) and Venus in the Dark: Blackness and Beauty in Popular Culture (Routledge, 2005)..
-She also writes and blogs for Ms. Magazine.
+Hobson is the author of Venus in the Dark: Blackness and Beauty in Popular Culture (Routledge, 2005) and Body as Evidence: Mediating Race, Globalizing Gender (SUNY Press, 2012).
+She has also edited the volume Are All the Women Still White?
+Rethinking Race, Expanding Feminisms (SUNY Press, 2016).
+She is a contributing writer to Ms. Magazine and its blog, as well as other online pages, including the African American Intellectual History blog and The Feminist Wire.
 Overall, Hobson uses a transnational lens to highlight women's iconography and experiences in global or black diasporic perspective.

 Apart from teaching diverse courses on intersections of race, class, gender, media, popular culture, and feminist theory, Hobson engages in digital projects with her students.